-A good rule of thumb here is to be frank with yourself deciding whether or not your ad banner is really relevant to the keyword you’re trying to show it for.
+A good rule of thumb here is being frank with yourself deciding whether or not your ad banner is really relevant to the keyword you’re trying to show it for.

 If you figure that out, the right blend of relevance and keyword bid will help your app hit the ad spot.
 Here’s a summary:

 Now as we examined the basics, let’s look into Apple Search Ads use cases.
 There are 4 main ways to use the App Store ads:

 - Brand protection – bidding on your brand keywords to make sure your brand is safe from attacks by other app publishers.

 - Competitive bidding – the opposite of Brand protection.
 Bidding on your competitors’ branded keywords to lure a share of your competitors’ potential users.

 - Prospecting (via discovery-centric searches) – prospecting new users who did not yet make a choice towards a particular brand and are choosing among alternatives.

 - Discovery (researching new keywords for ASO and Search Ads) – using Apple Search Ads as a source of finding best-performing keywords to bid in your Apple Search Ads campaigns or include in product page metadata for better organic performance of your listing.